MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Wait for the deployment to be completed.

 #### Task 3: Configure labels on the revisions

+Ingress must be enable before you can configure revision labels or traffic splitting.

 1. On the left-side menu, under Settings, select **Ingress**.